ToolsForHumans/zag/doc/source/user/inputs_and_outputs.rst

 Inputs and outputs
 ==================

-In TaskFlow there are multiple ways to provide inputs for your tasks and flows and get information from them.
+In Zag there are multiple ways to provide inputs for your tasks and flows and get information from them.
 This document describes one of them, that involves task arguments and results.
 There are also :doc:`notifications
 <notifications>`, which allow you to get notified when a task or flow changes